Sustainability

 To address this issue, adopting sustainable distribution channels that not only enable economic efficiency but also minimize costs and reduce ecological impact while meeting consumer expectations becomes vital.
 By creating an ‘ecosystem scenario’ where public and private players work together effectively, delivery emissions and congestion can be reduced by 30% until 2030.
 This will require collective effort towards developing and implementing sustainable solutions that prioritize both economic and environmental factors.

 With consistent action come consistent results.
 But how do you measure these results?
-Measuring sustainability’s return on investment (ROI) in last mile delivery can be as difficult as nailing jelly to a tree.
+Measuring sustainability’s return on investment (ROI) in logistics delivery can be as difficult as nailing jelly to a tree.
 Some of the common challenges faced by businesses include:

 - Challenges in quantifying benefits: Sustainable practices have clear financial benefits, such as reduced fuel and maintenance costs, but it can be difficult to quantify social and environmental benefits of sustainability such as improved worker health and safety, increased community engagement, reduced greenhouse gas emissions, and biodiversity conservation.